 In general, any single adult or a married couple together is eligible to adopt.
-A stepparent may also adopt the birth child of his or her spouse.
-Some states allow married persons to adopt alone if they are legally separated from their spouse or if their spouse is legally incompetent.
-In approximately seventeen states and the District of Columbia, there are no additional conditions specified.
+A stepparent may also adopt the birth child of their spouse.
+Some states allow married persons to adopt alone if they're legally separated from their spouse or if their spouse is legally incompetent.
+In approximately 17 states and the District of Columbia, there are no additional conditions specified.

-In approximately six states (Kentucky, Louisiana, Montana, New Jersey, Tennessee, and Washington), a person must be at least eighteen years old to adopt.
-Three states (Colorado, Delaware, and Oklahoma) and American Samoa set the age at twenty-one and Georgia and Idaho specify age twenty-five.
+In approximately six states (Kentucky, Louisiana, Montana, New Jersey, Tennessee, and Washington), a person must be at least 18 years old to adopt.
+Three states (Colorado, Delaware, and Oklahoma) and American Samoa set the age at 21 and Georgia and Idaho specify age 25.
 A few states allow minors to adopt under certain circumstances, such as when the minor is the spouse of an adult adoptive parent or when the minor is the unmarried birth parent of the child to be adopted.

 Other states have age restrictions that require an adoptive parent to be older than the adopted person by a certain number of years.
-In approximately six states (California, Georgia, Nevada, New Jersey, South Dakota, and Utah) and the Northern Mariana Islands, the adopting parents must be at least ten years older than the person to be adopted.
-In Puerto Rico, the adopting parent must be at least fourteen years older and in Idaho, the parent must be at least fifteen years older.
+In approximately six states (California, Georgia, Nevada, New Jersey, South Dakota, and Utah) and the Northern Mariana Islands, the adopting parents must be at least 10 years older than the person to be adopted.
+In Puerto Rico, the adopting parent must be at least 14 years older and in Idaho, the parent must be at least 15 years older.